wazo-platform/wazo-docker/README.md

 ## Troubleshooting

+* A good starting point for debugging is the `bootstrap` container log
 * To get sql prompt: `docker-compose exec postgres psql -U asterisk wazo`
 * To use wazo-auth-cli: `docker-compose run --entrypoint bash bootstrap`
 * To update only one service without restarting everything